-The user dials a certain access number, the call is forwarded by his telco operator and the incoming call is delivered to the PortaSIP® Media Server where a callback trigger application is configured.
+The user dials a certain access number, the call is forwarded by his telco operator and the incoming call arrives to PortaSIP® where a callback trigger application is configured.
 The application does not answer the call; instead it records the originating phone number (ANI or CLI number) and then disconnects it.
 Since the call is never connected, the end user is not charged by the telco operator.
 Now the application has the user's phone number and can therefore initiate a call back to him.
 Then an IVR is initiated which gives the user his current balance and prompts him for the destination number, etc.